 Below, we answer some common questions – and provide links that’ll enable you to learn about each topic in further detail.

 BTC was launched in 2009 – and in a nutshell, it’s a digital asset that has been created without a central bank.
 No single person is in charge of it.
-The cryptocurrency was invented by an anonymous person called Satoshi Nakamoto, who was angry at the role banks played in the 2008 financial crisis.
+The cryptocurrency was invented by an anonymous person or group called Satoshi Nakamoto, who was angry at the role banks played in the 2008 financial crisis.
 Only a maximum of 21 million BTC will ever exist, and this scarcity means that it’s often compared to gold.

-New cryptocurrency, including Bitcoin, typically enters circulation through a process called mining.
+A new cryptocurrency, including Bitcoin, typically enters circulation through a process called mining.
 Miners are responsible for verifying transactions and adding them to the blockchain – and as a reward, they get brand-new, shiny crypto.
 Most BTC is now in circulation, meaning there are only a few million left to find.
 They will be gradually released between now and 2140.

 A blockchain is basically a cutting-edge database with one unique selling point: the records they keep cannot be tampered with.
 Batches of Bitcoin transactions are bundled into a block, which are then added to the chain of blocks that came before it.
 Many blockchains are public, meaning it’s possible for anyone to see how cryptocurrencies have been spent.
 They don’t have to be used for money, either – other use cases include food safety, for example.